svighenaitz/svighenaitz/README.md

 ## Hi there, Giuliano De Ioanni here 👋

 👨‍💻 About Me: Frontend Engineer with 13+ years of successful software delivery experience.
-Expert in JavaScript, TypeScript, React, React Native, and monorepo architecture.
+Expert in JavaScript, TypeScript, React, React Native, and frontend architecture.
 Skilled in developing both web applications and mobile experiences with Expo.
 Passionate about Design Systems, CI/CD, Micro Frontends, and DX tooling.
 Built scalable enterprise monorepos with design system integration, standardized deploy and testing workflows.

-I've spent the last 8 years creating web UIs, working closely with product and design teams to ship features fast, with long-term maintainability.
-From custom component libraries to owning deploy pipelines — I'm proud of clean delivery across both web and mobile platforms.
+I've spent the last 8 years creating web UIs, working closely with product and design teams to ship features that don't just work today but can be maintained tomorrow.
+From custom component libraries to owning deploy pipelines — I pride myself on delivering well-architected React solutions with proper component hierarchies and optimized rendering patterns.

 🚀 My motto: "Maintainability is a feature."